Creating Drill Around queries

 1. Log in to Query Builder.

-2. Select IDA from the Select Command menu to set the command type to Drill Around queries.
+2. Select Select Command > IDA to set the command type to Drill Around queries.

-3. In the left pane of the Query Builder, locate a form that contains the Drill Around Select or Detail that you want to query.
+3. In the left pane of the Query Builder, locate a form that contains the Drill Around Select or Detail that you must query.

 4. Double-click the form ID and then expand the list of Drill Around rules.

-5. Double-click the Drill Around rule you want to use in the query.
+5. Double-click the Drill Around rule you are required to use in the query.

 6. Optional.
 Modify the command properties for the Drill Around query.
-Modifying Drill Around Query Command Properties.
+See Modifying Drill Around query command properties.

 7. When the query works correctly, save the query.

-8. To make the query available to your VB or other application, select the text of the query and then select Copy from the Edit menu to place your query on the Windows clipboard.
+8. To make the query available to your VB or other application, select the text of the query and then select Edit > Copy to place your query on the Windows clipboard.

 9. Click Execute to test the query.

-If the query has problems and the problems are not obvious, you might want to set Execution Logging to Server Calls to Log File.
-See Execution Logging for more information.
+If the query has problems and the problems are not evident, you might want to set Execution Logging to Server Calls to Log File.
+See Execution Logging.

 10. When the query works correctly, save the query.